Isha-droid/Payment-3.0/README.md

     ```

 ### 👩‍💻 Author
-This repository is maintained by [here](https://github.com/Isha-droid/).
+This repository is maintained by [Isha Mahajan](https://github.com/Isha-droid/).